Randall Wright: Biography

-Wright obtained a B.A. in Economics at the University of Manitoba in 1979 and a Ph.D. in Economics at the University of Minnesota in 1986.
+Wright obtained a B.A. in economics from the University of Manitoba in 1979 and a Ph.D. in economics from the University of Minnesota in 1986.
 He was awarded an honorary M.A. by the University of Pennsylvania in 1990.
-His first position was as an assistant professor at Cornell from 1984 to 1987.
+His first position was as an assistant professor at Cornell University from 1984 to 1987.
 He then moved to the University of Pennsylvania, where he became a full professor in 1994, later becoming the James Joo-Jin Kim Professor of Economics.
-In 2009, Wright accepted a position in the Economics Department at University of Wisconsin–Madison.
+In 2009, Wright accepted a position in the economics department at University of Wisconsin–Madison.
 He is at the same time the Ray B. Zemon Chair in Liquid Assets in the Wisconsin School of Business' Department of Finance, Investment and Banking.

 In addition to his academic position, Wright is a research associate at the Federal Reserve Bank of Cleveland, the Federal Reserve Bank of Philadelphia, the Bank of Canada, NBER, and Panthéon-Assas University.
-Wright was elected a Fellow of the Econometric Society in 1997.
+Wright was elected a fellow of the Econometric Society in 1997.

 Wright was the editor of the International Economic Review in 1998–2008 and served on the Board of Editors of the American Economic Review in the period 1998–2000.